Wafer Team

-wafer-cli: GPU Superpowers for Your Coding Agent
+wafer-ai CLI: GPU Superpowers for Your Coding Agent

 The Problem

 AI coding assistants are increasingly responsible for more and more lines of code output, and kernels are no different.
-But users typically run their coding agents on their local development environment or laptop, or inside a sandbox—not attached to a GPU.
+But users typically run their coding agents on their local development environment or laptop, or inside a sandbox, not attached to a GPU.

 So you end up having to: